 When a tumor recurs, patients and their families often experience emotions such as disbelief or fear.
 Families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with recurrence.

 If treatment fails

 Although treatment is successful for the majority of children with a germ cell tumor, sometimes it is not.
-If a child’s tumor cannot be cured or controlled, this is called advanced or terminal cancer.
-This diagnosis is stressful, and it may be difficult to discuss.
+If a child’s tumor cannot be cured or controlled, this is called advanced or terminal.
+This diagnosis is stressful, and advanced disease may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.

 The next section in this guide is About Clinical Trials.
 It offers more information about research studies that are focused on finding better ways to care for people with a germ cell tumor.
 Or, use the menu to choose another section to continue reading this guide.